Taxidermy Airbrushes & Equipment

 - Paints & Clear Coats

 - Our Recommendation for taxidermy paints is Createx Wicked Colors.
-Createx Wicked Colors offers a wide variety of colors in fluorescent, transparent, semi-opaque, opaque, metallic, and pearl.
+Createx Wicked Colors offers a wide variety of colors in fluorescent, transparent, opaque, metallic and pearl.
 Not only does Wicked Colors have a great selection, but they are also water-based paints meaning no harmful chemicals like solvent-based paints.
 They offer a great level of adhesion to many different materials.

 - There are many clear coats out there on the market.
 We will recommend some of our favorites here: